SumanVSarawad/Prediction-of-Engine-Health/README.md

 ![boxplots](https://github.com/SumanVSarawad/Prediction-of-Engine-Health/assets/118813644/dcc5725b-538f-4507-b1b8-a2ad4f2b3b68)
 As observable, there are many outliers in the data.
 We will do an outlier analysis using Z score for the coolant temp column and IQR method for the rest.

-The no. of outliers in Engine rpm is 464
+The no. of outliers in Engine rpm is 464 <br>
-The no. of outliers in Lub oil pressure is 66
+The no. of outliers in Lub oil pressure is 66<br>
-The no. of outliers in Fuel pressure is 1135
+The no. of outliers in Fuel pressure is 1135<br>
-The no. of outliers in Coolant pressure is 785
+The no. of outliers in Coolant pressure is 785<br>
-The no. of outliers in lub oil temp is 2617
+The no. of outliers in lub oil temp is 2617<br>

 ## Results
 LogisticRegression